 First of all, I would highly recommend you to have your own car.
 It´s easy to drive in Morocco.
 The roads are quite good and unless you don´t want to go offroad you do not necessarily need a 4×4.
 Following I will give you a little overview of the towns that we visited and stayed at, starting from North to south.

-Andi is giving you a little insight on the surf we had in Morocco as he has been in the water more often, then I. Please note, that we did not surf all of the spots in Morocco, not even stopped in every town, but the ones noted below are
+Andi is giving you a little insight into the surf we had in Morocco as he has been in the water more often, than I. Please note, that we did not surf all of the spots in Morocco, not even stopped in every town, but the ones noted below are

 The surf in Sidi Kaouki: The Beach offers several opportunities for beginners, and there is some reef in the north and at the southern end where the river mouth is.
 We were lucky with the wind but can get quite windy there, therefore also famous for kiting.